acumos/security-verification/docs/design.rst

 Previously Released Features
 ............................

-This is the first release of S-V. The "Validation-Security" component originally released when the Acumos project was launched, is being superseded by S-V.
+This is the first release of S-V.

 ........................
 Current Release Features
 ........................

-The features planned for delivery in the current release ("Athena") are:
+The features planned for delivery in the current release ("Boreas") are:

 * scanning for license/vulnerability issues in all models and related artifacts
 * a default set of open source license/vulnerability scan tools, which can be